 The objectives of this research were: 1) to examine effects of long-term colorants, short-term colorants and fungicides with colorants on UV radiation (<400 nanometers) and PAR (400 to 700 nanometers) transmission from artificial light sources in the laboratory; and 2) to quantify colorant effects on actual PAR transmission from natural sunlight.

-This research was conducted during April and May 2018 at the Texas A&M Turfgrass Field Laboratory, College Station, Texas.
-Colorants were selected to represent a combination of available short-term, long-term and fungicide products containing colorants (Table 1).
+This research was conducted during April and May 2018 at the Texas A&M Turfgrass Field Laboratory in College Station, Texas.
+Colorants were selected to represent a combination of available long-term colorants, short-term colorants, and fungicide products containing colorants (Table 1).